CRCibernetica/RoboBoard/README.md

         sleep_ms(5)
 ```
 ### Servo control
-Up to 7 hobby servo motors can be controlled simultaneously using the RoboBoard.
+Up to 7 hobby servo motors can be connected directly and controlled simultaneously using the RoboBoard.
 #### Create servo instance
-Multiple servo instances can be created using the `Servo(pin)` function
+Multiple servo instances can be created using `Servo(pin)`
 ```
 from roboboard import RoboBoard from time import sleep_ms